Accessing Your CES

 - Mid-year transfers for upper-class students are strongly discouraged due to the challenges of meeting required deadlines.

-- The GPS Plan Review Committee will consider the number of terms and the amount of CES funds MHS already invested in your current GPS Plan when reviewing your request for a new GPS Plan.
+- The GPS Plan Review Committee considers the number of terms paid for, the amount of CES funds already invested, and whether the majority (at least 75%) of your credits would transfer with you when reviewing your request for a new GPS Plan.

 Lost Aid Alert